mantidproject/mantid/docs/source/release/v6.0.0/diffraction.rst

 - The :ref:`HB2AReduce <algm-HB2AReduce>` now can save reduced data to GSAS or XYE file.
 - The :ref:`D7YIGPositionCalibration <algm-D7YIGPositionCalibration>` now can do the YIG Bragg peak fitting individually or simultaneously, or not at all and provide feedback on the initial guess quality
 - :ref:`PDCalibration <algm-PDCalibration>` now intitialises A,B and S of BackToBackExponential if correpsonding coeficients are in the instrument parameter.xml file.
+- PaalmanPingsMonteCarloAbsorption can now make use of predefined sample and container geometries

 Bugfixes
 ########